Building Happy Relationships: Onboarding New Clients

 Ongoing Interactions

-Every touch point with a new client is an opportunity to get a pulse check on how things are going.
+Every interaction with a new client offers the chance to check in on how things are progressing.

-• Ask the tough questions to ensure your client is confident and are getting what they need from your team.
+• Make sure your client is confident and getting what they need from your team by asking the difficult questions.

-For example: If your client doesn’t offer much or any feedback on projects, this could indicate that they are either really busy, or there could be a problem.
+For instance, if a client doesn't provide much or any feedback on projects, it may be a sign that they are busy or that something is wrong.
 Encourage your clients to give you honest feedback, they are paying for your services after all!

 Maintaining the Relationship

-Ultimately, you want to be more than just another vendor to your clients.
-You want to be their partner.
+In the end, you want to be more to your clientele than just another provider.
+You intend to be their partner.
 A key aspect of that kind of relationship is maintaining that positive rapport that you developed during onboarding.

 Best practices to develop trust with your clients throughout your working relationship include: